 |Hardiness Zones||Grow as an annual in all zones|

-Yellow watermelon plants like lots of sun and soil with good drainage and high fertility.
+Like all melons, yellow watermelon plants like lots of sun and soil with good drainage and high fertility.
 If you live in an area with short summers, choose a bush baby variety that matures in under 70 days.
-Plants are somewhat drought tolerant as they mature.
-Prevent common pests and diseases by not growing yellow watermelons where other melons, squash, or cucumbers were grown the previous year.
+Plants become somewhat drought tolerant as they mature.
+Prevent common pests and diseases by not growing yellow watermelons in locations where other melons, squash, or cucumbers were grown the previous year.

 Yellow watermelon plants need a full day of sun.
 Plant them away from buildings or tall plants that cast shade.

 A rich, sandy loam will produce the healthiest yellow watermelon harvest.
-Add compost or manure to poor soils, and use raised beds in areas with clay to improve drainage.
+Add compost or manure to poor soils; in areas with clay soil, use raised beds with amended soil to improve drainage.

 Temperature and Humidity

 Yellow watermelons love hot weather, but if an extended hot spell in the triple digits is stressing plants, you can use shade cloth.
-Hot weather and high humidity can make plants susceptible to powdery mildew.
+Hot weather combined with high humidity can make plants susceptible to powdery mildew.
 Increase spacing to help air circulation and reduce fungal spores.

 Varieties of Yellow Watermelon